Traffic light: Green arrows

 A third type is known as a "doghouse" or "cluster head" – a vertical column with the two normal lights is on the right side of the signal, a vertical column with the two arrows is located on the left, and the normal red signal is in the middle above the two columns.
 Cluster signals in Australia and New Zealand use six signals, the sixth being a red arrow that can operate separately from the standard red light.

 In a fourth type, sometimes seen at intersections in Ontario and Quebec, Canada, there is no dedicated left-turn lamp per se.
 Instead, the normal green lamp flashes rapidly, indicating permission to go straight as well as make a left turn in front of opposing traffic, which is being held by a steady red lamp.
-(This "advance green," or flashing green can be somewhat startling and confusing to drivers not familiar with this system.
-This also can cause confusion amongst visitors to British Columbia, where a flashing green signal denotes a pedestrian-controlled crosswalk.
-For this reason, Ontario is phasing out the use of flashing green signals and instead replacing them with arrows.)
+This "advance green", or flashing green can be somewhat startling and confusing to drivers not familiar with this system.
+This can cause confusion amongst visitors to British Columbia, where a flashing green signal denotes a pedestrian-controlled crosswalk.
+For this reason, Ontario is phasing out the use of flashing green signals and instead replacing them with arrows.

+Countdown lights

+Popular in Vietnam and China, countdown lights are additional lights installed next to, or above or below, the main signal lights.
+The countdown light is displayed by a countdown number with different colours, usually red, yellow, green, matching the colour of the light on.
+When the light counts to "0" (or 1), the main light colour immediately changes.

+Countdown lights may have zeros in the tens or none, some countdown lights may flash when getting ready to zero.
+Yellow lights can have countdown lights, but most lights do not.
+Usually the countdown light has 2 digits, in case the time of the main light (usually the red light, rarely the green light) is longer than 100 seconds, depending on the type of light, the following possibilities may occur: